-All Local Nature Recovery Strategies are required to produce:
+All Local Nature Recovery Strategies must produce:

 - A long list of species that are threatened or identified as needing action.
 In the Devon LNRS these are called Devon Species of Conservation Concern (DSoCC).
 See the Devon Species of Conservation Concern spreadsheet.

-- A short list of species from the long list that are in need of particular action or attention.
+- A short list of species taken from the long list that are in need of particular action or attention.
 In the Devon LNRS these are called Devon Special Species.
+A few Devon Special Groups have also been identified where Devon is a stronghold for a group of rare species.
+Some of these groups may have one or more Devon Special Species within them.
+For example, Bog Hoverfly is part of the valley mire fly group.
+However, some don’t have any individual Devon Special Species, for example Dartmoor granite lichens.
 See the Overview of Devon Special Species (short list).

 The pages in this section describe what we need to do for species, and in particular for Devon Special Species.
 See links below.